obophenotype/CCN2/doc/CCN2_table_doc.md

 **classifying ontology term name** (compulsory): The name of the ontology term in the classification_id column.

-**classification_provenance** (compulsory): Either the DO(s) of a supporting publication (in the form the form doi:10.1126/journal.abj6641) or the editor's ORCID (in the form: ORCID:01243-234-678).
+**classification_provenance** (compulsory): Either the DOI(s) of a supporting publication (in the form the form doi:10.1126/journal.abj6641) or the editor's ORCID (in the form: ORCID:01243-234-678).
 Multiple entries should be separated by a '|'.

 **classification_comment**: A free text comment describing the evidence for this classification.